Vejmelka, Coyotes beat Blackhawks 4-1 after Kane trade | Federal News Network

 READ MORE

+“It’s been a hard couple of days,” Chicago defenseman Connor Murphy said.
+“I won’t lie.
+It affects guys a little emotionally and psychologically this time of year.”

-The Blackhawks came out flat after their star player was traded to the New York Rangers in a three-way deal that included Arizona earlier in the day.
+The Blackhawks came out flat in the second game of a back-to-back after Kane was traded to the New York Rangers in a three-way deal that included Arizona.

-The Coyotes took advantage with first-period goals by Travis Boyd and Barrett Hayton.
-Jack McBain scored in the second and Vejmelka was sharp after allowing six goals in a loss to Calgary his last start.
+After an uneven first five minutes, the Coyotes started swarming the Blackhawks, generating numerous good chances that led to first-period goals by Travis Boyd and Barrett Hayton.
+Jack McBain scored in the second to shake Arizona out of a lull and Vejmelka was sharp after allowing six goals in a loss to Calgary his last start.

 Andreas Athanasiou scored late in the third period and Alex Stalock allowed four goals on 33 shots for Chicago.